 - A detailed course by course evaluation will be most useful for the Program Director at an ACEND®-accredited program.

 CDR requires that a foreign degree be equivalent to a degree granted by a U.S. regionally accredited college or university.
-Access CDR's requirements to become a Registered Dietitian Nutritionist or a Nutrition and Dietetics Technician, Registered.
+Access CDR's requirements to become an RDN or NDTR.

 Once you have received the results determining that your degree is of US equivalency you will then need to identify an ACEND®-accredited program to which you can apply.
 Note: Do not send the transcript evaluation to ACEND®.

-- ACEND® offers programs at the Bachelor's and Master's degree level to become an RDN and programs at the Associates and Bachelor's degree level to become an NDTR.
-Please note effective January 1, 2024, the Commission on Dietetic Registration, the organization that administers nutrition and dietetics professional credentialing exams, will require a minimum of a Master's degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist .
+- ACEND® offers programs at the bachelor's and master's degree level to become an RDN and programs at the associate and bachelor's degree level to become an NDTR.
+Please note effective January 1, 2024, the Commission on Dietetic Registration, the organization that administers nutrition and dietetics professional credentialing exams, will require a minimum of a master's degree to be eligible to take the credentialing exam to become an RDN.

-- If you would like to become a registered dietitian nutritionist, the types of programs to consider are:
+- If you would like to become an RDN, the types of programs to consider are:

 - the Coordinated Program (CP),